Rising-Stars-by-Sunshine/STATS201_Polina/data/Readme.md

 The first dataset contains news' body and titles in plain text files initially investigated by Craig Silverman of Buzzfeed News in the article " This Analysis Shows How Viral Fake Election News Stories Outperformed Real News On Facebook."

 The second dataset consists of randomly collected news' body and titles in plain text files from three source categories in 2016.
 The sources mentioned by the authors of the original study (Horne 2017):
-Certainly!
-Here's the list with names in alphabetical order and formatted with GitHub-flavored Markdown links:

 ### Real News:
 1. [ABC](https://abcnews.go.com/)